 Parton Imagination Library

-For children residing in Dodge County
+For children residing in Dodge and Washington Counties

 Educators have emphasized the fact that reading with a preschool child is the single most important activity to prepare a child for school.
 The Dolly Parton Imagination Library was created to guarantee access to books and to inspire parents to read to their children as much as possible.

 Fremont Area United Way is sponsoring Imagination Library in this area so that every child (ages birth - 5th birthday) who is enrolled will receive an age and developmentally appropriate book each month at home.
-The books are free for each child and every child is included as long as they are a resident of Dodge County.*
+The books are free for each child and every child is included as long as they are a resident of Dodge or Washington County.*

 Parents or guardians can enroll their child (or children) under age five online or by submitting a short registration form.
 To register call us at 402-721-4157.